BHP echoes Rio in warning of tougher times

 BHP’s shipments of the steelmaking material from Western Australia’s Pilbara region reached 72.8-million tonnes in the three months ended June 30, down 1.2% from a year earlier and up 8.5% from the previous quarter, which was affected by Covid-19 disruptions.
 That compares with a median estimate from three analysts of 73.1-million tonnes.

 Rio last week announced a 5% increase in its quarterly iron ore shipments.
-Vale, which vies with BHP for the No 2 spot behind Rio in iron ore output, is due to report its production figures for the period later on Tuesday.
+Vale, which vies with BHP for the number-two spot behind Rio in iron ore output, is due to report its production figures for the period later on Tuesday.

 “There has definitely been more uncertainty seen in some time and that’s been reflected in the outlook” provided by BHP and Rio, said David Radclyffe, senior mining analyst at Global Mining Research.
 Still, he added “their balance sheets have never been so good; they’re well-placed” to weather the downturn.